-929.4, 949.4, 969.4 Archeological Training Requirements [All Districts]
+929.4, 949.4, 969.4 Archaeological Training Requirements.

-To meet the requirement of 14 CCR 929.1, [946.1, 969.1] archeological surveys of Timber Harvesting Plan areas for archeological or bistorical sites shall be conducted only by a professional archeologist or a person who has attended a training program approved by the Director within the past five years.
+To meet the requirement of 14CCR 929.1 [949.1, 969.1] archaeological surveys of Timber Harvesting Plan, NTMP, or Emergency Notice areas for archaeological or historical sites shall be conducted only by a professional archaeologist or a person who has attended a training program approved by the Director within five years prior to submission of the THP, NTMP, or Emergency Notice.
 The training program must meet the following standards:

-- (a) The course shall use education materials approved by the Director which address the contents of this article. - (b) The course shall require that the applicant demonstrate, in the field, the ability to identify archeological or historical sites covered in the course. - (c) The Director may conduct the archeological training courses (in addition to or in-lieu of approving programs conducted by others) at least annually.
+- (a) The course shall use education materials approved by the Director which address the current regulations and procedures for the identification, recordation, and protection of archaeological and historical resources during timber operations. - (b) The course may require that the applicant demonstrate, in the field, and in a final written examination, the ability to conduct a record search, perform field identification, complete an archaeological site record, and to identify appropriate mitigation and protection measures for archaeological or historical sites covered in the course. - (c) The Director shall issue a certificate of training to all students that satisfactorily complete the training course. - (d) Following an individual's successful completion of an archaeological training course approved by the Director, he or she may enroll in a refresher training course, approved by the Director, to renew a 5-year archaeological training certification. - (e) The Director may conduct the archaeological training courses (in addition to or in-lieu of approving programs conducted by others) at least annually.

-929.5, 949.5, 969.5 Site Recording [All Districts]
+929.5, 949.5, 969.5 Site Recording.